-- Potatoes: Are succulent, non-woody annual plants; the tuber is the consumed part of the plant.
+Potatoes- are succulent, non-woody annual plants; the tuber is the consumed part of the plant.
 They are hardy and easily grown, making them inexpensive and widely available.
 Each Americans eat about fifty pounds of potatoes annually.
 One of the most important considerations when selecting a potato is how it will be prepared and the type of potato best suited to produce that product.
 Potatoes are organized into three categories based on starch and moisture.

-- Three Categories of Potatoes:
+Three Categories of Potatoes-

-- Low moisture / high starch Idaho or Russet. - Medium (moderate) moisture / medium starch Yukon Gold, Yellow Finn, Red. - High moisture / low starch "New Potatoes", or potatoes that are naturally sweet. - Grains Grasses that bear edible seeds.
-Both the fruit (seed or kernel) and the plant are called a grain. - Grains are excellent sources of vitamins, minerals, proteins, and fiber.
-Examples: Corn Rice, Wheat, Barley, Oats, and Quinoa. - Couscous: A staple of North African cuisine, coarsely ground semolina pasta.
-Cooking couscous: Ratio: 2/3 Cup of couscous to 1 Cup liquid.
+Low moisture/ high starch - Idaho or russet Medium (moderate) moisture/medium starch - Yukon Gold, Yellow Finn, Red High moisture/ low starch - "New Potatoes", or potatoes that are naturally sweet.

+Grains-are grasses that bear edible seeds.
+Both the fruit (seed or kernel) and the plant are called a grain.
+Grains are excellent sources of vitamins, minerals, proteins and fiber.
+Examples: Corn, Rice, Wheat, Barley, Oats, Quinoa

+Couscous: A staple of North African cuisine, coarsely ground semolina pasta.

+Cooking couscous: Ratio: 2/3 C couscous to 1 C liquid

-- Risotto: Traditionally made with special Italian varieties of medium-grained round rice, such as Arborio Rice.
-Just about anything can be added to a risotto, like vegetables, meats, herbs, and cheese.
+Risotto is traditionally made with special Italian varieties of medium-grained round rice such as Arborio.
+Just about anything can be added to a risotto, like vegetables, meats, herbs and cheese.

-- Cooking risotto: Ratio of 1 Cup of Arborio Rice to 5 1/2 cups liquid.
+Cooking risotto: Ratio of 1 cup Arborio rice to 5 1⁄2 cups liquid

-- Pasta: Made from unleavened dough of wheat flour mixed with a liquid.
+Pasta-is made from unleavened dough of wheat flour mixed with a liquid.
 It is one of the most versatile and popular foods in most cuisines.
 There are different types of pastas such as Italian is usually made with semolina flour into ribbons, tubes, shapes and Asian is usually wheat, rice, bean starch, buckwheat flours.